hashicorp/design-system/website/docs/components/button/partials/code/how-to-use.md

 !!!
 Info

-If using an `@href` or `@route` and needing to disable the component, you’ll need to intercept the events since links can’t be disabled.
+Links cannot use the `disabled` attribute (per HTML specification); even if you were to intercept the event, they are still subject to color-contrast conformance requirements.
 !!!

 ```handlebars